Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 - wasm is like assembler for the browser [spec/intro](https://webassembly.github.io/spec/core/intro/introduction.html#id1)
 - stronger security guarantees built into the language
 - currently mostly browser, there are projects working to provide a runtime for bare-metal (kinda jvm/graal? like)
-- rust is a systems programming language with focus on safety and performance
+- Rust is a systems programming language with focus on safety and performance
 - also has very nice tooling for wasm

 ## Bootstraping a Rust Game of Life implementation